seregazhuk/seregazhuk.github.io_old/_drafts/2018-03-16-fast-webscraping-with-reactphp-limiting-requests.md

 $loop->run();
 {% endhighlight %}

-Now, let's perform the same but with the queue.
+Now, let's perform the same task but with the queue.
 First of all, we need an instance of `Clue\React\Mq\Queue`.
 It allows to concurrently execute the same handler (callback that returns a promise) with different (or same) arguments:

 {% highlight php %}
 <?php